nrrrdcore/terminal/README.md

 ```
 $ which ruby
 ```
-The `which` command allows you to check to see if a gem or package is installed on your machine.
+The `which` command allows you to check to see if a gem (or a package) is installed on your machine.
+In addition, it returns the call path.

 ```
 $ ruby -v